2022 New York City Subway attack: Investigation and manhunt

 The suspect—who was described as a heavy-built black male, 5 ft 5 in tall and 175 to 180 lbs, wearing a gas mask, MTA uniform, a gray hooded sweatshirt, a green vest and a backpack—fled the scene through another subway train and was not immediately apprehended.
 According to charging documents in federal court, surveillance footage showed James exiting the subway system at the 25th Street station, one stop away from the shooting.
 Upon reports that the suspect may have fled onto the subway tracks, NYPD officers searched the tunnels.
-Law enforcement believes that the attacker acted alone.
+Law enforcement officials believed at the time that the attacker acted alone.

-A U-Haul van used by the suspected gunman and rented in Philadelphia was found eight hours after the attack, about five blocks away from the Kings Highway station of the Sea Beach Line (served by the N train), where police reported the suspect entered the subway system.
+A U-Haul Chevrolet Express van used by the suspected gunman and rented in Philadelphia was found eight hours after the attack, about five blocks away from the Kings Highway station of the Sea Beach Line (served by the N train), where police reported the suspect entered the subway system.
 Investigators were able to identify the suspect after finding a key at the crime scene, linking it to the credit card that was used to rent the van.
 A jacket discarded by James on the 36th Street station platform had a receipt from a storage facility in Philadelphia in it, where he rented an apartment in the weeks before the attack.
 Searches of the storage facility and apartment found handgun ammunition, a taser, a high-capacity magazine for rifles, and a smoke canister.